-The UMF, at the request of the judicial authorities, conducts medico-legal expert evaluations which help to resolve criminal or civil investigations.
-The UMF is the link connecting the medical field to the legal world.
+The UFM, at the request of the judicial authorities, conducts medico-legal expert evaluations which help to resolve criminal or civil investigations.
+The UFM is the link connecting the medical field to the legal world.

 Fields of activity

 Its main areas of activity are thanatological examinations (autopsy), clinical evaluations and case assessments.
 The UFM also fulfils a teaching role at pre-graduate and post-graduate levels and in continuing education for a number of professions (doctors, ambulance men and women, magistrates, lawyers, police officers, etc) and is active in research in the field of forensic medicine.

 In terms of prevention and public health, the rapid detection of a toxic substance in the organism (e.g. carbon monoxide) can help to prevent further intoxication.
 The detection of a hereditary genetic disease in a deceased person makes it possible to screen other family members for the same genetic trait and allows treatment to be put in place.

 Staff and intercantonal agreements of collaboration

 - The activities of the UFM are carried out under the responsibility of Prof Tony Fracasso.
 The operational responsable for Lausanne site is Dr Claudia Castiglioni and for Geneva site is Prof Tony Fracasso .
 The unit consists of 25 doctor and 7 forensic medicine technicians.
 Forensic dentistry and odontology expertise is provided by an external consultant.